Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 When Should I See a Doctor?

-If the blood pressure is high, higher the risk of suffering some damage to the heart or some of the main organs such as the brain and kidneys.
-Blood pressure is measured in both arms so that there is a difference.
+If blood pressure is high, there is a higher risk of damage to the heart or some of the main organs, such as the brain and kidneys.
+Blood pressure is measured in both arms, so there is a difference.
 It is essential to wear a bracelet of the correct size.

-If you have any of the symptoms mentioned or if you are between 18 and 40 years old or older, consult a Cardiologist to have your blood pressure measured every year.
-If you have high blood pressure, your Cardiologist will probably recommend that you measure your blood pressure more frequently.
+If you have any symptoms mentioned or are between 18 and 40 years old or older, consult a Cardiologist to measure your blood pressure every year.
+If you have high blood pressure, your Cardiologist will probably recommend that you measure it more frequently.

-At the age of 18, it is advisable to go to the Cardiologist and have your blood pressure measured at least every two years.
+At 18, it is advisable to go to the cardiologist to measure your blood pressure at least every two years.

-It is also possible to find blood pressure machines in some stores or pharmacies, consult your Cardiologist and ask for advice on the use of these.
+Finding blood pressure machines in some stores or pharmacies is also possible.
+Consult your Cardiologist and ask for advice on using these.

 Ambulatory Blood Pressure Monitoring (ABPM)